 Hire a Professional Agent

-A professional real estate consultant or agent can help you identify any areas of your home that need to be repaired or updated.
+A professional residential real estate consultant or agent can help you identify any areas of your home that need to be repaired or updated.
 It is important because potential buyers will likely have their inspection done, and if they find any major problems, they may be less likely to make an offer on your home.
 A home inspection is typically around $300, but it can save you a lot of money in the long run.

 Rearrange Your Furniture